 Water-based polyurethane dries clear.

-Polycrylic goes on milky white but dries crystal clear.
-Remember to apply thin coats.
+Polycrylic goes on milky white but dries crystal clear, which is ideal for light-colored woods such as maple, pine, birch, and ash.
+Remember to apply thin, even coats.
 Applying too much can give dark-colored projects a milky look.

 Which is More Durable?